LeonKohli/snapsource/README.md

 ![SnapSource Logo](images/icon.png)

 SnapSource is a powerful Visual Studio Code extension that allows you to easily copy file and folder contents along with the project tree structure to your clipboard.
-It automatically ignores dot files, respects .gitignore rules, and provides plaintext and markdown output formats.
+It automatically ignores dot files, respects .gitignore rules, and provides plaintext, markdown, and XML output formats.
 This tool is particularly useful when working with Large Language Models (LLMs) and you need to provide context about your project.

 ## 🚀 Features